uwdub/web-dub/_people/doctoral/_unchecked/jung-hyunggu.md

 #   Master of Science in Engineering
 ################################################################################
 positions:
-- affiliation: Biomedical and Health Informatics
+- affiliation: Biomedical & Health Informatics

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.